ovidiu123/LFA_labs/lab1/report.md

             current_state = self.transitions[(current_state, char)]
         return current_state in self.accept_states

+Explanation:
+ We define a function to convert the grammar into a finite automaton (FA).
+ The function constructs states, alphabet, transitions, start state, and accept states based on the grammar rules.
+ We also define a Finite Automaton class with a method to check if a given string is accepted by the FA.

 ### Part 3: Testing Strings with the Finite Automaton

 ### Test strings